node-red/node-red-dashboard/Charts.md

 Each series will be represented by a different colour.
 Alternatively you can use the property `series` instead of `topic` if you prefer.

+It is possible to create "gaps" in line charts by sending either a null or boolean false as the payload.

 ### Bar, and other charts

 If you want all the bars to be the same colour, then use the `label` property instead.